openshift/enhancements/enhancements/hypershift/enable-azure-creds-via-cert.md

 operators (azure-file and azure-disk) on the hosted control plane.
 Each of these components would then pass these
 variables along to NewDefaultAzureCredential.

+For each component, we should also set this environment variable to true, AZURE_CLIENT_SEND_CERTIFICATE_CHAIN.
+This enables a Microsoft internal feature called SNI (Subject Name and Issuer authentication).
+It essentially allows one to authenticate without pinning a certificate to a service principal if the certificate passed is issued & trusted by a specific CA.

 Unfortunately, the SDK today does not support hot-reloading the credential.
 While Microsoft works on getting that into the SDK, we could either use a library to create a generator for the credential and allow reloading in-process, or use the common OpenShift fsnotify +os.Exit() to restart the pod on config change.